Click Here for Our Recommended Antivirus for Your Device

 What is Teak?

 Teak is easy to maintain wooden plywood used in making wooden structures and items.
-It usually opts for outdoor wooden items since it is very durable and high in quality.
+It opts for outdoor wooden items since it is very durable and high in quality.

 For carpenter workability, it is hard for designing and making but the crafted items are long-lasting.
 The fragrance extracted from teak is Laeathry pungent and not bearable.